STAT545-UBC-hw-2018-19/hw01-MielleM/README.md

 #### 3. A bit about myself

-:earth_americas:

 I'm a MSc student in the department of Geography, using GIS to address issues in environmental health.
 In this course, I'm hoping to explore the capabilities of R for geographic data visualization and spatial analysis.

-@MielleM if you like maps or want to talk about data viz!
+[@MielleM](https://github.com/MielleM) if you like maps or want to talk about data viz!